Award-Winning Author. Teacher. Activist.

 In 1961, a Canada Council grant allowed him to write his first novel and, in 1963, on the eve of leaving for an editorial position with the daily newspapers in Saint John, he achieved a personal goal: he married Claudine Orser and adopted her nine-year-old son, John – at last he was the father of his own family.
 In 1966, adjustment to family life, urban living and editorial duties were interrupted by surgeries and recovery from cancer of the thyroid.

-His achievements were recognized with Honorary Doctorates of Letters from the University of New Brunswick, 1971, and Dalhousie University, 1976 and in 1979 he was awarded the Queen’s Jubilee Medal.
+His achievements recognized with Honorary Doctorates of Letters from the UNB 1971, and Dalhousie University 1976 and in 1979 he was awarded the Queen’s Jubilee Medal.

 change a spade into a pen,

 and gathered the sweat of a hundred years to give me ink.

 In 1983, his 50th year, Alden Nowlan died from complications following pneumonia.
 It was written of him: Nations cannot possess and hold great writers.
 Their work grows, like Alden's, long after we have stopped on the hill to visit the grave of "An O Nuallin Mor," or The Big Nowlan, as his ancestral clan chief was called in the days of old, of Irish heroes.

 An outstanding turn-of-the-century writer, born in Montreal on Christmas Eve, 1879.
 His father, David Nelligan, was a French